openshift/enhancements/enhancements/single-node/single-node-openshift-day2-workers.md

-Finally, performing bootstrap-in-place installation of a "none"-platform single control-plane node cluster today using the OpenShift Installer does not provide the user with worker node ignition files.
+Finally, performing bootstrap-in-place installation of a "none"-platform single control-plane node cluster today using the OpenShift Installer does not provide the user with a worker node ignition file.
 As a result, the user is not able to manually add worker nodes to the resulting cluster.
-All current official OCP documentation points the user to use "the worker ignition files that get generated during installation", but these are not currently generated in such bootstrap-in-place installation.
+All current official OCP documentation points the user to use "the worker ignition file that get generated during installation", but these are not currently generated in such bootstrap-in-place installation.

 ### Goals

+- Solve some of the current known problems related to adding few workers to a single control-plane node cluster.

 - Define a sensible value for the "Infrastructure Topology" parameter in the various configurations a single control-plane node cluster may be deployed in.